 In this post learn the difference between chicken stock and chicken broth, how to make chicken stock, and read all my tips and tricks for making a stock that is guaranteed to be rich and flavorful.

 In this post, you’ll learn all kinds of interesting tidbits about making your own chicken stock right at home.
-That said (and it’s a beautiful thing!) precision isn’t important.
-Instead, use what you can get your hands on and work from there.
-Use the recipe and listed ingredient quantities as a guideline.

 Chicken Stock vs Broth

-To make homemade chicken stock you’ll need the following tools and equipment: a large roasting pan, rimmed baking sheet, large stockpot (ideally 12-16 quarts), cooking tongs, and cheesecloth or fine mesh strainer.
+To make homemade chicken stock you’ll need the following tools and equipment:

 For the full list and amounts of ingredients, scroll down to the recipe card at the bottom of the page.

-Step 1.
-Roast the chicken and vegetables
+1. Roast the chicken and vegetables (optional)

-Step 2.
-Transfer the chicken and vegetables to a large stockpot
+2. Transfer the chicken and vegetables to a large stockpot

-Meanwhile, add the fresh parsley, rosemary, bay leaves, thyme, sage, salt, and black peppercorns to your pot.
+Transfer your chicken and vegetables (the mirepoix) to a large stockpot (ideally 12-16 quarts).
+Scrape out any stuck-on brown bits stuck on the bottom of your roasting pan and add to the stockpot (flavor, remember).
+Add the fresh parsley, rosemary, bay leaves, thyme, sage, sea salt, and black peppercorns to your pot.
 Fill your pot with enough cold water so that your chicken and vegetables are completely submerged.

-Step 3.
-Bring to a boil and simmer
+3. Bring to a boil and simmer

 It’s important to note here that you don’t want to aggressively boil your stock.
 A gentle simmer is all you need.

-Step 5.
-Continue cooking
+5. Continue cooking

 Allow your stock to boil for at least an additional 1-3 hours.
 Add more water if needed to make sure bones and vegetables remain fully submerged.